mhafizhdsy-netizen/NemoNime/src/design-system/README.md

-# NimeNemo Design System
+# NeoNime Design System

 ## Overview
-This design system provides a consistent, accessible, and modern UI foundation for the NimeNemo anime streaming platform.
+This design system provides a consistent, accessible, and modern UI foundation for the NeoNime anime streaming platform.

 ## Design Tokens